adigaandyt/LetsReview-Infra/README.md

 - An AWS account

 ## Repository Structure
+-  `/argocd-files/argocd-values.yaml`: Holds values for ArgoCD that gets installed when the infrastructure gets built
+-  `/argocd-files/bootstrap-app.yaml`: an application resource to point ArgoCD to the GitOps repo to bootstraps our application automatically, you can replace the repoURL with your own GitOps repo
 - `/modules`: Reusable Terraform modules for various infrastructure components.
-- `/argocd-files`: Holds values for ArgoCD that gets installed when the infrastructure gets built
 - `main.tf`: The main Terraform configuration file that ties everything together.
 - `providers.tf`: Defines the required Terraform providers for AWS, Kubernetes, Helm, and Kubectl.
 - `variables.tf`: Definition of variables used in the configurations.
 - `outputs.tf`: Outputs after the Terraform apply.

 ## Repository Modules
--`/argocd/`: Installs ArgoCD onto the EKS Cluster when the infrastructure goes up<br>
+- `/argocd/`: Installs ArgoCD onto the EKS Cluster when the infrastructure goes up, also creates 2 Kuberenets secrets<br>
+> 1) `secret.tf` : fetches a secret from AWS Secret Manger which is the SSH key for the GitOps repo then creates a kubernetes secret with it <br>
+> 2) `db-secret.tf` : fetches a secret from AWS Secret Manger and creates a kubernetes secret holding the login data for the database<br>

--`/eks/`: Deploys and EKS Cluster and an IAM role and policies attached <br>
+- `/eks/`: Deploys and EKS Cluster and an IAM role and policies attached <br>
--`/network/`: Deploys a VPC and public subnets based on the input value<br>
+- `/network/`: Deploys a VPC and public subnets based on the input value<br>
--`/nodes/`: Creates a node group of worker nodes and the necessary IAM roles and policies for them<br>
+- `/nodes/`: Creates a node group of worker nodes and the necessary IAM roles and policies for them<br>

 ## Getting Started
 in `providers.tf` "